FedNow Service: Leveraging Real-Time Payments Across the U.S.

 The FedNow Service runs on the ISO 20022 messaging standard, which improves data transparency and reduces reconciliation friction.

-Real-time monitoring and layered fraud controls help banks operate securely in an always-on environment.
-And because these payments are irrevocable, accuracy and authentication are more important than ever.
+Real-time monitoring and layered fraud controls are also key features, as they help banks operate securely in an always-on environment.
+And because these payments are irrevocable, it is more important than ever to ensure that they are legitimate.

 The U.S. Instant Payment Landscape Before FedNow